StefanPetrick/animartrix/README.md

-f you would like to support my work [I welcome your kind donation](https://www.paypal.com/donate/?hosted_button_id=YR7Q795MYU9HS).
+If you would like to support my work [I welcome your kind donation](https://www.paypal.com/donate/?hosted_button_id=YR7Q795MYU9HS).

 --------------------------------------------------------------------------------------------